Time to Claim Refunds or Credits for Qualified Transportation Fringe Benefits

 Nonprofits that want to claim a refund or credit of the UBIT they reported in 2017 or 2018 will have to file an amended Form 990-T. The amended return should include a statement explaining the reason for change, such as “Repeal of Section 512(a)(7).”
 It should be noted that time limits apply to these refund claims.
 Typically, these time limits are three years from the time the original Form 990-T was filed or two years from the time the tax was paid, whichever is later.

-Smith & Howard’s Nonprofit Team has been helping eligible organizations claim their refunds or credit.
+Smith and Howard’s Nonprofit Team has been helping eligible organizations claim their refunds or credit.
 If you have questions or would like to learn how your nonprofit is affected, please contact Sabre Linahan by filling out the form below.